jeremybatesDC/vueGridBaseballCard/README.md

 slight gap if you look really close, especially on mobile.
 Probably bordrer related

 finish refactoring tabulation.
 Nearly certain i can get a single pass function.
 I'm not sure whther the current setup adds of saves the brower work.
 I think it adds.

-cat paw logo could be over the outline of astate... or, for instance, the outline of brooklyn

-i think i'm doing too much work with computed AND watch -- harnessing one way, then behaving accordingly, is prob better

 re-punch up cardback after removing grad.
 Text too thin